Lilian Garcia: Second return to WWE (2024–present)

-On May 13, 2024, Garcia made a one-night return on WWE Raw where she was asked by ring announcer Samantha Irvin to help introduce a King of the Ring Quarterfinal tournament match between Gunther and Kofi Kingston.
-On the October 21, 2024, episode of RAW, Garcia would serve as announcer for the entire night in place of Irvin, who had announced her departure from WWE earlier that day.
-It was later announced that she had re-signed with the company on a full time basis.
+On May 13, 2024, Garcia made a one-night return on Raw where she was asked by ring announcer Samantha Irvin to help introduce a King of the Ring Quarterfinal tournament match between Gunther and Kofi Kingston.
+On the October 21, 2024, episode of Raw, Garcia would serve as announcer for the entire night in place of Irvin, who had announced her departure from WWE earlier that day.
+It was later announced that she had re-signed with the company on a full-time basis.

 From January 3, to March 14, 2025, Garcia served as the SmackDown ring announcer once again, switching roles with Alicia Taylor.
 After the March 14 episode of SmackDown, she announced it was her last as full-time announcer of the brand, though would continue working with WWE as the ring announcer for Saturday Night's Main Event and other roles within the company.

-On June 7, 2025, Garcia sang the American National Anthem that opened Worlds Collide and was also the ring announcer.
+On June 7, 2025, Garcia sang the American National Anthem that opened the WWE and Lucha Libre Asistencia Asesoría y Administración (AAA) event Worlds Collide and was also the ring announcer.

+On the September 22 and October 20, 2025, episodes of Raw, Garcia replaced Alicia Taylor as ring announcer.

-On July 12, 2025, Garcia returned as the ring announcer for Evolution.
+On July 14, 2026, Garcia returned as the ring announcer for NXT.